Install Deus Ex GOTY with Wineskin on Mac OS X

 A new Wineskin window should appear showing the DeusEx.exe file which needs to boot up automatically just select 'OK'.

 !!!
-Don’t try to start it yet or you will get either an error screen or the game just won’t boot. !!!
+IF USING THE CD INSTALLER: Don't try to start it yet or you will get either an error screen or the game just won't boot. !!!

 Now unzip the downloaded DeusExe-v5.3.zip file and drag the 4 files below into the folder 'drive_c/DeusEx/System/' - NOTE: the 'deusex.exe' file will replace the older version but that's fine.
 You should also be able to eject the 'Deus Ex GOTY' installer CD with no issues when running the game.

 Now before you install the 'New Vision' module you will need to run the Deus Ex game first so press 'Test Run' in 'Wineskin'.